Job References in California: What Can a Former Employer Say?

 Statements about Protected Activities

-An employer does not receive the privilege protecting a former employer’s reference if the former employer communicates about the speech or activities of the former employee if the speech or activities of the employee were protected by law.24
+An employer does not receive the privilege protecting a former employer’s reference if the former employer communicates about the speech or activities of the former employee, where those activities were protected by law.24

 So, a former employer could not, for example, receive the privilege if they communicated about the fact that the worker was a member of a specific political party or that they engaged in political activities during non-work hours.
 Likewise, a former employer’s statements about the employee’s participation in union activity would not be protected.